 Individual Counseling and Therapy

-Teenagers tend to open up when talking to a professional outside the family unit.
-A counselor or therapist offers a safe space in which a rebellious teen’s issues are addressed.
+Teenagers open up when talking to someone outside their family unit.
+A counselor or therapist offers a safe space where issues can be addressed.

 Family Counseling and Therapy